 Performance Levels and Methods of Measurement of Electromagnetic Compatibility of Vehicles, Boats (up to 15 m), and Machines (16.6 Hz to 18 GHz)

 This SAE Standard covers the measurement of radio frequency radiated emissions and immunity.
 Each part details the requirements for a specific type of electromagnetic compatibility (EMC) test and the applicable frequency range of the test method.
 The methods are applicable to a vehicle, boat, machine or device powered by an internal combustion engine or battery powered electric motor.
 Operation of all engines or motors (main and auxiliary) of a vehicle, boat, machine or device is included.
 All equipment normally operating when the vehicle, boat, machine or device is in operation is included.
 Operator controlled equipment is included or excluded as specified in the individual document parts.
 As a special case, CISPR 12 applies to battery powered floor finishing equipment, but robot carpet sweepers are excluded.
 By reference, IEC CISPR 12 and CISPR 25 are adopted as the standards for the measurement of vehicle emissions.
-In the event that an amendment is made or a new edition is published, the new IEC document shall become part of this standard six months after the publication of the IEC document.

 This Hydrospace Information Report (HIR) identifies the general environmental considerations for the design, development, evaluation, and testing of advanced surface craft, submersible vehicles, and other marine craft.
 This HIR provides criteria on the environmental limits within which marine vehicles, related components, and associated equipment should operate satisfactorily and reliably.
 This HIR is intended for use as a guide for the development of specific environmental requirements to be included in detailed specifications for marine vehicles and associated equipment.
 Specific requirements are in a state of continual change as our knowledge of the ocean environment increases.
 The ocean environment varies with location and time.
 Changes in the ocean environment can occur not only on a seasonal basis but also monthly, weekly, daily, and in some cases even hourly.